 Can’t find the droids you’re looking for?
 More Options

-Cinnafilm’s enterprise transcoding software, called RadiantGrid, supports all image processing functions of the Spacetime product family (Dark Energy, Tachyon, Wormhole)
+Cinnafilm’s enterprise transcoding software, PixelStrings Cloud and PixelStrings On-Prem, support all image processing functions of the Spacetime product family (Dark Energy, Tachyon, Wormhole).

 Cinnafilm welcomes new resellers as they make sense from a geographical/territorial perspective.
 Please contact sales for more information.

 Cinnafilm continually evaluates partnership opportunities to expand our marketplace presence.
-We’ll be happy to discuss any business development opportunity with you, just drop us a note.
+We’ll be happy to discuss any business development opportunities with you.
+Just drop us a note at [email protected].

 No. Cinnafilm no longer integrates/sells workstations.
-However, our expertise in hardware is freely shared to anyone who asks.
+However, our expertise in hardware is freely shared with anyone who asks.

 Cinnafilm has 3 plug-ins for Enterprise transcoding platforms.
 The platforms and the plug-ins which are integrated are as follows: